What is Osteochondritis Dissecans of Talus?

 In some cases, the surgery may be done using an arthroscope.
 An arthroscope is a special miniature TV camera that is inserted into the joint through a very small incision.
 Special instruments are inserted into the ankle through other small incisions.
 By watching on the TV screen, the surgeon removes the fragment and drills the defect.

 - Open Method

 The ankle is a small joint, so it is sometimes difficult to get the arthroscope into certain areas.
 If the defect is in an area of the ankle difficult to reach with the arthroscope, an open incision may be required.
 This incision is usually made in the front of the ankle to allow the surgeon to see into the joint.
 Special instruments are used to remove the fragment and drill the injured area.

 Patients normally require crutches to prevent bearing weight on the ankle for four to six weeks after surgery.
 A bandage or dressing is applied for a week following the surgical procedure.
 The stitches are generally removed in 10 to 14 days.
 However, if the surgeon used sutures that dissolve stitches are not required to be removed.

-Active range of motion exercises are started very soon after surgery.
+Active range of motion exercises is started very soon after surgery.
 Patients wear a splint that can easily be removed to do the exercises throughout the day.

-The physiotherapist will initially aim to control the pain and swelling post surgery.
-As a part of injury protection physiotherapist will make patient learn how much weight to be kept on the operated leg.
+The physiotherapist will initially aim to control the pain and swelling post-surgery.
+As a part of injury protection physiotherapist will make the patient learn how much weight to be kept on the operated leg.

-Gradual strengthening exercises are implemented in safe position of the ankle to avoid any damage to healing tissues.
+Gradual strengthening exercises are implemented in a safe position of the ankle to avoid any damage to healing tissues.
 Complete leg strengthening exercises with core strengthening should be taught to the patient.
-Once complete weight bearing is started patient can be progressed through proprioceptive exercises, cycling and other challenging/ demanding exercises like speed, agility and endurance exercises.
+Once complete weight-bearing is started patient can be progressed through proprioceptive exercises, cycling, and other challenging/ demanding exercises like speed, agility, and endurance exercises.